BenMakesGames/Webdiatr/README.md

 Webdiatr is an opinionated "framework" (it's ~80 lines of code) to support writing vertical-slice-y, RPC-style web APIs with MediatR.

 You will write MediatR handlers that needn't have ever heard of this thing called "the internet", making reuse and testing easier.
-Best of all: you won't write a single ASP.NET controller endpoint, completing eliminating any discussion about how best to test them.
+Best of all: you won't write a single ASP.NET controller endpoint, completly eliminating any discussion about how best to test them.

 Less is more.
 You don't have to test what doesn't exist.